-Samantha Kats focuses her practice on complex civil litigation, representing pharmaceutical companies, manufacturers and other corporate and institutional clients in a wide variety of matters, including commercial contract disputes, insurance coverage, intellectual property, general liability defense, life sciences Food and Drug Administration (FDA) regulation, healthcare IT regulation, and securities litigation and regulatory enforcement.
+Samantha Kats focuses her practice on complex civil litigation, representing pharmaceutical companies, manufacturers and other corporate and institutional clients in a wide variety of matters, including commercial contract disputes, insurance coverage, intellectual property, general liability defense, healthcare IT regulation, and securities litigation and regulatory enforcement.

 Her client representation includes researching and drafting pleadings and legal memoranda; interviewing witnesses; preparing and managing cases for mediation and arbitration; and attending depositions, conferences, hearings and arbitrations.